20chen-7/College-data-dashboard/README.md

 ```sh
 dbt run --vars '{'is_test_run': 'false'}'
 ```
+dbt accomplishment check in branch `20chen-7-patch-1`.
-12. To visualize the time-seres, we can copy `gcp_datawarehouse/project_query_merge.sql` and create table accordingly.
+13. To visualize the time-seres, we can copy `gcp_datawarehouse/project_query_merge.sql` and create table accordingly.
 Then use the Google looker studio and find the table through ranging the states and years.